newvoll/kafkareport/README.md

 ## Testing Gotchas
-* Occasionally, e.g. on laptop wake, the kafka container will be in a weird state. `docker-compose down --remove-orphans && docker-compose up` and always did the trick.
+* Occasionally, e.g. on laptop wake, the kafka container will be in a weird state. `docker-compose down --remove-orphans && docker-compose up` always did the trick.

 # Addenda
 * Watermarks use a thread for each topic partition, but it can still take a while. `-v` for gory details along the way, `KafkaReport(debug=True)` for the lib.